 Looking back, I can see that I demanded more from science than it’s capable of delivering.
 Cognitive neuroscience is fascinating and offers great insight into the human mind.
 It’s not capable of explaining the deeper significance of life because that’s not what it’s for: it’s for understanding the relationship between brain and behaviour, and for that, it’s very effective.

 My wish is that I may be of service, that I may make use of some of the practices and ways of thinking that have helped me ease my own suffering and come to deeper understanding of myself.
-I created Mystic Sandwich as a space to share some of the tools and resources that I’ve found most helpful--and I hope you will too.
+I created Mystic Sandwich as a space to share some of the tools and resources that I’ve found helpful--and I hope you will too.